 - Reduce Stress – When you’re under stress your body releases cortisol (stress hormone).
 Cortisol blocks the effects of testosterone.
 Therefore, to fight andropause and low T you should manage stress and avoid stressful situations.
 You can also use physical activity for reducing stress and as a tool to lose weight at the same time.
 Go for a jog or walk, sign up for a martial arts class, or simply watch a movie, anything you find relaxing will also help you reduce stress.

 - Eat healthy and avoid unhealthy foods – healthy foods, particularly fruits and vegetables, are rich in vitamins and minerals that are beneficial for your entire body, including testosterone levels.
 Unhealthy foods can have a negative impact on levels of testosterone which is why it’s ideal to avoid them, especially junk food and sugary foods.

 - Healthy lifestyle.

-Decline in testosterone levels is inevitable, but men experience the accompanying symptoms differently.
-The good thing is, this problem can be solved and through healthy lifestyle and regular intake of supplements formulated to resolve this issue.
+The decline in testosterone levels is inevitable, but men experience the accompanying symptoms differently.
+The good thing is, this problem can be solved and through a healthy lifestyle and regular intake of supplements formulated to resolve this issue.

 However, you should contact your doctor who will also provide useful tips you can use to combat this problem successfully.